PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Evaluation

 \subsubsection{Evaluation Metrics}

 We adopt the following three metrics to evaluate the effectiveness of \app and baseline approaches.

 \begin{itemize} \item \textbf{MetricAcc}: The percentage of PromQL queries using the correct metrics out of all generated PromQL queries.
-We treat a PromQL query as using the correct metrics only if all the metrics in that query are the same as the ground truth. \item \textbf{SyntaxAcc}: The percentage of syntactically correct PromQL queries out of all generated PromQL queries.
+We treat a PromQL query as using the correct metrics only if all the metrics used in that query are the same as the ground truth.
+For example, if a ground truth metric query uses metrics $a$ and $b$, then we consider the generated query using metrics correctly only if it uses exactly metrics $a$ and $b$. \item \textbf{SyntaxAcc}: The percentage of syntactically correct PromQL queries out of all generated PromQL queries.
 A PromQL query is considered syntactically correct only if it passes Promtheus' syntax checking. \item \textbf{QueryAcc}: The percentage of correct PromQL queries out of all generated PromQL queries.
 A PromQL query is considered correct only if the query is the same as the ground truth.
 Note that since a PromQL query may have multiple equivalent implementations, we consider all equivalent implementations as correct.

 \end{itemize}

 It should be noted that $QueryAcc\leq MetricAcc$ and $QueryAcc \leq SyntaxAcc$, because a correct PromQL query requires both the syntax of the query and the metrics in the query are correct.
 Furthermore, to ensure the correctness of the results, we manually checked the evaluation results of all metrics.